Agencies Responsible for regulating drones in Aruba

 On the West side: Eagle Beach, Palm Beach, Arashi Beach, Druif Beach, California Lighthouse.

 Other locations: Casibari Rock Formation, Natural Bridge, Bushiribana Ruins, Mangel Halto.

 Based on conservation purposes, no recreational drone operations are permitted in the Aruba Arikok National Park.
-To operate a drone in the Aruba Arikok National Park, for another purpose than recreational/personal, a special permission is needed from them.
+To operate a drone in the Aruba Arikok National Park, for another purpose than recreational/personal, special permission is needed from them.

 Here is some more information from the email